Holey Grail Donuts with ocean in the background — Photo courtesy of Marla Cimini

 In addition, Holey Grail's doughnuts are considered a healthier option because the Dreilings created their own handmade taro mix and, unlike many doughnut shops, do not use any other pre-mixes in their inventive recipes.
 They use mostly island-grown, organic ingredients, including poi (fermented taro root), vanilla, tropical produce and other secret/local ingredients that give the pastries their distinctive taste.

-10 places you need to eat Hawaiian food on Oahu
+Food & Travel: 10 places you need to eat Hawaiian food on Oahu

 With clever, playful names and vibrant colors and designs, their fresh, rotating collection of flavors include OG Glazed, Island Chocolate, Pineapple Express, Miso Honey, Kale’n It and Prosperity (made with kumquat and poppy seed).